 Semi Active Self Damping Cabinet: novel concept used only in Berlin 1887; entire cabinet is semi-active and self-damping

 "Jet" Loaded Drivers: special driver loading where smaller opening is used for typically bass drivers to reduce off-axis distortion with minimal cross-over components.

 Acoustic Lens: Ported driver loading.
 The driver and the bass-port are one and the same.
 This reduces the footprint on the baffle while greatly improving imaging.

 Don't waste your watts on inefficient loudspeakers.
-Acoustic-suspension designs, rear ports, back-loaded bass-horns, sealed midrange drivers, overly large voice coils and complicated crossover networks all diminish efficiency, detail, imaging, coherence, and soundstage.
+Acoustic-suspension designs, back-loaded bass-horns, sealed midrange drivers, overly large voice coils and complicated crossover networks all diminish efficiency, detail, imaging, coherence, and soundstage.

 Bass: we believe Bass is the most difficult to reproduce and get "Right."
 While getting mid-band and high-frequency right can be tricky too...bass is often the foundation of the music and requires the most acoustical know-how to implement.
-A double bass should sound right in weight and tone yet bass in the biggest symphonic music must be totally tectonic and without distortion: this is why we made the GOTTENBURG which is a culmination of all our innovations and built on the idea that pursuing the ultimate is not an extravagance!
+A double bass should sound right in weight and tone yet bass in the biggest symphonic music must be totally tectonic and without distortion.The ultimate loudspeaker must be flexible enough to produce every music genre with the correct tone, timber, "weight" and volume.

 Original drawing of dc10 time-aligned 'horn-vent" speaker from 1970's Note: tweeter at the mouth of the horn